 Giving disadvantaged children a voice through photography

 My purpose for doing this is to further understand and expose myself to parts of the world that I have not had the opportunity to visit, as well as put myself into new cultures in which I can affect change.

 And here I am!
 I have finally arrived in Port Elizabeth, South Africa!
 I am preparing to meet the volunteer group I will be working with, as well as a professional photographer who is the program director at Snap Foundation.
-His name is Remy Whiting, a professional photographer who has partnered with United Through Sport and Changing Worlds in order to create the photography program that I will be volunteering with!

 The goal of this program is to teach young South African children how to use film and digital cameras.
 By using photography as a forum, our hopes are to mentor these children in their lives, while also giving them the skills to photograph and document their life.

 As I am set to begin this incredible project, I can only hope that my work will affect someone in a positive way.
 I would hope to leave a lasting impact on at least one person’s life, yet any change that I can make is what I have come here to do.
 Here’s new opportunities and to a new world!